jasoncclin/img-recognition/README.md

 	$ Python3 project.py

-* It takes approximately 2 hours to train all the models
+* It takes approximately 1 hour to train all the models

 #### Output files: